Submission Preparation Checklist

 The use of animals for scientific purposes includes all experimental procedures involving the use of animals in testing, research, and education or to obtain tissues, organs, and other animal-derived products which may cause pain, suffering, distress or lasting harm to animals.
 ALTEX is committed to ensuring that all research published gives full consideration to animal welfare and ethical issues.

-Articles are distributed under the terms of the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
-Copyright on any article in ALTEX is retained by the author(s).
+All content is distributed under the terms of the Creative Commons Attribution 4.0 International license, which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
+Copyright on any article, short communication, meeting report or letter published in ALTEX is retained by the author(s).
 Unedited Epub versions of main articles and short communications are published with open access upon their acceptance.

 Research articles, opinion articles, concept articles, reviews, consensus reports, short communications and letters

-Upload your manuscript as one full pdf file with page and line numbers and including figures, tables, boxes and supplementary data for review once all items in the submission preparation checklist are completed.
+Upload your manuscript as one full pdf file with page and continuous line numbers and including figures, tables, boxes and supplementary data for review once all items in the submission preparation checklist are completed.
 The manuscript does not need to adhere to the "Style requirements for publication" at this stage but should include all elements necessary for an evaluation of the scientific content of the work.
-Specifically, studies involving animal experiments must be reported in accordance with the ARRIVE or GSPC guidelines, see below; images, tables and statistics must be prepare in accordance with good practice.
+Specifically, studies involving animal experiments must be reported in accordance with the ARRIVE guidelines.
+Images, tables and statistics must be prepared in accordance with good practice and details given in figure and table legends.
+All data, program code and other methods must be appropriately cited.

-For submission, you will need to enter full names, affiliations, e-mail addresses, and ORCID ID (if available) for each author.
+For submission, you will need to enter full names, affiliations, e-mail addresses, and ORCID ID (if available) for each author as well as up to five keywords.

-Opinion articles may be suggested for the Food for Thought ... section. "t4 Workshop Reports" are consensus reports authored by the t4 collaboration.
+Opinion articles may be suggested for the Food for Thought ... section. "t4 Workshop Reports" are consensus reports authored only by members of the t4 collaboration.

 Meeting reports, corners, news, letters, comments